myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-compatibility-dot-net-core-three.md

 Since we no longer register or service provider in the `ConfigureServices` method, we can remove our old extension method `UseMultiTenantServiceProvider` and delete it from the `ConfigureSerivces` method.

-### Tenant specific options
+## Fix for Tenant specific options

-I couldn't track down why, but it seems the framework now seems to agressively resolves any `IOptions`, sometimes even before the `HttpContext` is available.
-Depending on our tenant resolution strategy we potentially need it which was causing issues with our [Tenant Specific Options](multi-tenant-asp-dot-net-core-application-tenant-specific-configuration-options) implementation.
+I couldn't track down exactly why, but it seems the framework now seems to agressively resolves any `IOptions`, sometimes even before the `HttpContext` is available.
+We potentially need the `HttpContext` depending on our tenant resolution strategy which was causing issues with our [Tenant Specific Options](/multi-tenant-asp-dot-net-core-application-tenant-specific-configuration-options) implementation.

 To resolve this we just shunted our registration down to the tenant container where we know our tenants are resolving correctly.

+### Implementation

 To do this we will create a new Extension method to register our `IOptions` implementation against the container builder